AN4553R/Egypt-railways/README.md

 - Get start_id and end_id from the user
 - get their ID from the station's table
-- search in the stops table about all the trains that leaves from a station with ID less that or equal the start_id and arrive to a station  with ID bigger than or equal the end_id
+- search in the stops table about all the trains that leaves from a station with ID less that or equal the start_id, arrive to a station  with ID bigger than or equal the end_id and from the required train's class